Mike-Do/spikeball-modeling/README.md

 - {SBValidStates}
 - {SBfinalState}
 - {SBvalidTransition}
+- {validServeTransition}
-- {serveTransition}
+- {invalidServeTransition}
 - {SBnetTransition}
 - {SBgroundTransition}
 - {SBrallyTransition}
+- {SBrallyToGroundTransition}
+- {SBrallyToNet}
 - {SBfoulTransition}
 - {TransitionStates}
 - {SBSetup}
+- {traces}

+{traces} captures the entire game by calling {SBValidStates}, {TransitionStates}, and {SBSetup}.

 {SBinitState}, {SBfinalState}, {SBvalidTransition} together construct the 3 main stages of the game: the start, the transitions between states in the middle, and the final state.

-Since there are several possible transition cases between states, we broke {SBvalidTransition} down to the following transition predicates: {serveTransition}, {SBnetTransition}, {SBgroundTransition}, {SBrallyTransition}, {SBfoulTransition}.
+Since there are several possible transition cases between states, we broke {SBvalidTransition} down to the following transition predicates: {validServeTransition}, {invalidServeTransition}, {SBnetTransition}, {SBgroundTransition}, {SBrallyTransition}, {SBrallyToGroundTransition}, {SBrallyToNet}, {SBfoulTransition}.

 {SBValidStates} specifies the constraints that need to hold for a state to be valid and ensures that all states in the game are valid.

 {TransitionStates} calls {SBinitState}, {SBfinalState} and {SBvalidTransition} to bring the different stages together and construct a full game.

-{SBSetup} contains the static values in the game, including the positions of the players, the server on each team and players on each team.
+{SBSetup} contains the static values in the game, including the positions of the players and the players on each team.

+# New Features (compared to Curiosity Modeling)
+We added the following new features to our model to make it a more accurate representation of real life Spikeball games:
+- When a team is serving, the ball can either hit the net or the ground (In Curiosity Modeling, the ball could only hit the net).
+- Rallies can take either 1, 2 or 3 touches (In Curiosity Modeling, the rallies always used up all 3 touches).
+- The server on a team switches to the other player when the team started a serve but lost the point (In Curiosity Modeling, the servers on the teams were static throughout the game).
+- Custom visualizer!!
+(We used the default visualization in Curiosity Modeling)

-# Omitted (potential Final Project) Features
+# Omitted Features
 * Cannot move 360 degrees after serve
-* No switching positions on serve
-* Serve is always valid (always hits the net, no hitting ground)
 * No infractions (when a player blocks another player from getting the ball)

 <img src="bird-dance.gif" width="30" height="30" />
 <p style="font-size: 0.5em">Thanks for reviewing!</p>